 If you need real-world insight into how effective DTF transfers are, check out Yellow Springer Tees & Promotions’ website.
 Heise says he’s been printing hundreds of shirts a day since adding DTF printing to his shop’s services.

-Heise offers DTG printing, but he says the business needed another solution for printing small-run orders.
-Particularly a printing method that worked with garment types for his customers.
+Heise offers DTG printing, but he says the business needed another solution for printing small-run orders, particularly a printing method that worked with his customers’ garment types.

 “We needed something that would allow us to print on 100 percent polyester,” Heise explains.
 “My main verticals are non-profits and adventure sports, so polyester was important for us.”

-The shop used sublimation for some polyester prints, but even that technology has its limitations, he points out.
+He points out that the shop used sublimation for some polyester prints, but even that technology has its limitations.

-Finding a technology that offered multicolor prints and a wider variety of fabrics was part of his goal.
+Part of his goal was to find a technology that offered multicolor prints and a wider variety of fabrics.
 Soon, Heise found precisely what he was looking for.

 Discovering DTF Transfers